 Tracking newly registered domains is rarely enough to keep your organization safe—but too much data without the right tools can leave you just as much in the dark.

-Because corporate attack surfaces are changing, threat actors are also changing their techniques.
-Defenses have evolved to neutralize entire classes of attacks, so attackers are going back to the basics by relying on simpler, less sophisticated attacks such as directly scamming end-users with high-volume phishing campaigns.
-These attacks are cheap to execute, and since they cast such a large net on a wide spectrum of potential victims, they are proving to be incredibly efficient in breaching sensitive data.
-Like their corporate counterparts, threat actors put a significant amount of focus on the cost-benefit analysis of their activities: simple is easy, easy is cheap, and cheap means a higher return on investment.
+Because corporate cyber attack surfaces are changing, threat cyber actors are also changing their techniques.
+Defenses have evolved to neutralize entire classes of cyber attacks, so cyber attackers are going back to the basics by relying on simpler, less sophisticated cyber attacks such as directly scamming end-users with high-volume phishing campaigns.
+These cyber attacks are cheap to execute, and since they cast such a large net on a wide spectrum of potential victims, they are proving to be incredibly efficient in breaching sensitive data.
+Like their corporate counterparts, cyber threat actors put a significant amount of focus on the cost-benefit analysis of their activities: simple is easy, easy is cheap, and cheap means a higher return on investment.

 Compromised infrastructure is something that has been trending upwards for years, and the most recent report that we released on subdomain infringement highlights the fact that most phishing actors are moving away from dedicated infrastructure to subdomains or compromised websites.
 Hyper focusing on one data set tends to leave people blind to all the badness happening around them and can give analysts tunnel vision